 Quality patient care through connected services

 The HealthPathways process brings together local experts to research and agree on best practice care and localised referral options.
-Murray HealthPathways will use a localised, collaborative and structured approach to making decisions around coordinating patient care between acute and primary health services.
-It is a web based portal that stores agreed evidenced based, locally accessible patient pathways for a range of health conditions.
+Murray HealthPathways uses local, collaborative and structured approaches to making decisions around coordinating patient care between acute and primary health services.

-Murray HealthPathways will give GPs and health professionals free access to hundreds of best practice clinical models of care and a growing list of detailed local referral pathways all in one spot.
+Murray HealthPathways gives GPs and health professionals free access to hundreds of best practice clinical models of care and a growing list of detailed local referral pathways all in one place.
 With ever-changing health systems and movement of practitioners, it is a challenge for GP practices to stay abreast of ever-changing referral options available to their patients.

 The local 'health system'